 - The appraisers analyzed the regional and local area economic profiles including employment, population, household income, and real estate trends.
 The local area was further studied to assess the general quality and condition, and emerging development trends for the real estate market.
 The immediate market area was inspected and examined to consider external influences on the subject. - The appraisers confirmed and analyzed legal and physical features of the subject property including sizes of the site and improvements, flood plain data, seismic zone, zoning, easements and encumbrances, access and exposure of the site, and construction materials and condition of the improvements.
-This process also included estimating the remaining economic life of the improvements, analysis of the subject's site coverage and parking ratios compared to market standards, a process to identify deferred maintenance and a conclusion of the subject's overall functional utility. - The appraisers completed a manufactured housing market analysis that included national and market overviews.
-The Caroline County market overview analyzed supply/demand conditions using vacancy, absorption, supply change and rent change statistics.
+This process also included estimating the remaining economic life of the improvements, analysis of the subject's site coverage and parking ratios compared to market standards, a process to identify deferred maintenance and a conclusion of the subject's overall functional utility. - The appraisers completed a manufactured housing market analysis that included a market overview.
+The Valdosta market overview analyzed supply/demand conditions using vacancy, absorption, supply change and rent change statistics.
 Conclusions were drawn regarding the subject property's competitive position given its physical and locational characteristics, the prevailing economic conditions and external influences. - The appraisers conducted a Highest and Best Use analysis, determining the highest and best use of the subject property As-Vacant and As-Improved.
 The analysis considered legal, locational, physical and financial feasibility characteristics of the subject property.
-Development of the Highest and Best Use As-Improved explored potential alternative treatments of the property including demolition, expansion, renovation, conversion, and continued use "as-is." - The appraisers confirmed and analyzed financial features of the subject property including historical and budgeted income/expense data, rent roll, and tax and assessment records.
+Development of the Highest and Best Use As-Improved explored potential alternative treatments of the property including demolition, expansion, renovation, conversion, and continued use "as-is." - > The appraisers confirmed and analyzed financial features of the subject property including historical income/expense data, rent roll, and tax and assessment records.
 This information as well as trends established by confirmed market indicators was used to forecast performance of the subject property. - Selection of the valuation methods was based on the identifications required in USPAP relating to the intended use, intended users, definition and date of value, relevant property characteristics and assignment conditions.
 As a result, this appraisal developed the Income (Direct Capitalization) and Sales Comparison approaches to value.
 The resulting value indicators were reconciled within the Analysis of Value Conclusions section.
-The appraisal develops opinions of the As-Is Market Value and Prospective Value Upon Stabilization of the subject property's fee simple interest.
+The appraisal develops an opinion of the As-Is Market Value of the subject property's fee simple interest.
+At the request of the client, we also provided the value of the NOI attributable to the community owned homes.
 The reasoning for including or excluding traditional approaches to value is developed within the Valuation Methodology section. - Reporting of this appraisal is in an Appraisal Report format as required in USPAP Standard 2.
 The appraiser's analysis and conclusions are fully described within this document. - > We understand the Competency Rule of USPAP and the authors of this report meet the standards. - > No one provided significant real property appraisal assistance to appraisers signing this certification.